Jefferson and the Early Diplomatic Corps

 I contemplate with sovereign reverence that act of the whole American people which declared that their legislature should "make no law respecting an establishment of religion, or prohibiting the free exercise thereof," thus building a wall of separation between Church & State. --Thomas Jefferson to Danbury Baptists, January 1, 1802

-The Entrance Hall served as a reception area and waiting room for visitors and a museum of American natural history, western civilization, and American Indian cultures.
+The Hall served as a reception area and waiting room for visitors and a museum of American natural history, western civilization, and American Indian cultures.

 View Room Panorama